f5devcentral/ansible-role-f5_atc_deploy_declaration/README.md

 # Ansible Role: F5 automation tool chain (ATC) deploy declaration

-This role deploys declaratives to installed automation tool chain services (AS3, DO, TS) on your BIG-IP or BIG-IQ.
-You would use this role to post declarations to the following BIG-IP or BIG-IQ automation tool chain services: application services 3 extension, declaritive onboarding, or telemetry streaming.
+This role deploys declaratives to installed automation tool chain services (AS3, DO, TS) on your BIG-IP or (AS3, DO) on your BIG-IQ.
+You would use this role to post declarations to the following BIG-IP or BIG-IQ automation tool chain services: application services 3 extension, declaritive onboarding, or telemetry streaming (BIG-IP only).
 Information regarding these services along with example declaritives is available on [f5-cloud-docs](https://clouddocs.f5.com/).

 * note: this role determines which service to use by the referenced declarative which should contain the service class.
 For example, AS3 declaratives will contain a service pointer using key "class": with value "AS3" in json declared file [Example](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/http-services.html#http-with-custom-persistence).
 Be sure to define service pointers at the beginning of your declaration.